 Retrace your steps and go past the park.
 Down the hill over the railway tracks is a house with a glassed-in sunporch.
 This house, 41 Prince St., arrived on a scow from across the river and was owned by Mrs. E. A. McCoughan.
 On down to the waterfront where the Churchill Shipyards were located.
 Many young men left from here to learn the art of sail, some later becoming marine engineers and captains.
 On this site the Minas Basin Pulp & Power Co., Ltd. and CKF are now located.

 Turn right on to Davison St. At the corner of Davison St. and William St. turn right again and walk on down Wharf Hill to the government pier.
-On the waterfront find The Spanish Mist, the powerful tug needed to assist the heavy ships being loaded with gypsum for U.S. Markets.
+The powerful tugs needed to assist the heavy ships being loaded with gypsum for U.S. Markets once docked here.

 Look up the river to the right towards Aberdeen Beach in Mount Denson, and see a little white house, where once stood the yards of Captain Thomas MacKinlay.
 It was here in 1904 a three-masted schooner was built called the Bluenose.